netdata/learn/docs/cloud/visualize/kubernetes.md

 > or Spaces.
 If you use multiple browsers/devices, enable the feature flag on each one.
 If you invited a team to work
 > with you, and want them to see the same Kubernetes charts, they need to enable the feature flag on their own browsers.

-## Heatmap
+## Map

-The heatmap places each container or pod as a single box, then varies the intensity of its color to visualize the resource utilization of specific k8s pods/containers.
+The map places each container or pod as a single box, then varies the intensity of its color to visualize the resource utilization of specific k8s pods/containers.

-![The Kubernetes heatmap in Netdata Cloud](https://user-images.githubusercontent.com/1153921/106964367-39f54100-66ff-11eb-888c-5a04f8abb3d0.png)
+![The Kubernetes map in Netdata Cloud](https://user-images.githubusercontent.com/1153921/106964367-39f54100-66ff-11eb-888c-5a04f8abb3d0.png)

-Change the heatmap's coloring, grouping, and displayed nodes to customize your experience and learn more about the status of your k8s cluster.
+Change the map's coloring, grouping, and displayed nodes to customize your experience and learn more about the status of your k8s cluster.

 ### Color by

-Color the heatmap by choosing an aggregate function to apply to a specific metric, then whether you want to see container or pods.
+Color the map by choosing an aggregate function to apply to a specific metric, then whether you want to see container or pods.
 The default is the _average, of CPU within the established limit, organized by container_.

-The following metrics are available for visualization:
+The following metrics are available for visualizing on the map:

 - cpu_limit
 - cpu